CSCD01/team_04-project/deliverable/3/architecture_1460.md

 ```
 __init__(self, nrows, ncols, figure=None,
          left=None, bottom=None, right=None, top=None,
          wspace=None, hspace=None,
          width_ratios=None, height_ratios=None):
 ```

 The parameters are fairly straight forward:

 `nrows, ncols`: an integer that represents the number of rows or columns for the subplot grid.

 `height_ratios, width_ratios`: An array like object of length `nrows` or `ncols` that is a ratio of the space for each column.
-All entries in the array do not need to sum to 1, but ratios are calculated as `x_ratios[i]/sum(x_ratios)`

 `left, right, top, bottom`: An optional parameter, a float that is the extent of the subplots as a fraction of figure width or height.
-Left cannot be larger than right, and bottom cannot be larger than top.
-Infered from rcParams if not specified.

 `wspace, hspace`: floats that represent the spacing between subplots as a fraction of the axis width or height.
-Infered from rcParams if not specified

 ## SubplotBase and `subplot_class_factory()`

-SubplotBase class can be found at [`_subplots.py`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_subplots.py#L11).
-A baseclass for `Subplots`, and an instance of the `Axes` class.
+The [`SubplotBase`](https://github.com/matplotlib/matplotlib/blob/master/lib/matplotlib/axes/_subplots.py#L11) is a baseclass for `Subplot`, and an instance of the `Axes` class.
 The class also defines methods for generating and manipulating a set of `Axes` within a figure.

 ```
 def __init__(self, fig, *args, **kwargs):